aptech/docs/docs/CR-plotSetTicLabelFont.rst

     :param font: the name of the desired font.
     :type font: string

-    :param size: Optional input, the size of the font in points.
+    :param size: Optional argument, the size of the font in points.
     :type size: scalar

-    :param color: Optional input, named color or RGB value.
+    :param color: Optional argument, named color or RGB value.
     :type color: string

 Remarks